12 Things Mentally Strong People Do That Nobody Else Does

 6. They delay gratification.

-The point is that delaying gratification is paramount to success.
-That’s why people with mental strength are willing to put off gratification.
+Delaying gratification could be paramount to success.
+That’s why people with mental strength have the strength to think long-term and do just that.
 They know that results only take place after they’ve put in the time and effort.

 Related: A Eulogy for Delayed Gratification